diw-berlin/exceltogdx/README.md

 # exceltogdx
 A simple python tool to extract sets and parameters from excel files by creating GDX files for GAMS

+See sheet name 'py' in the excel files that describes sets and parameters settings.
+Similar approach for https://www.gams.com/latest/docs/T_GDXXRW.html

+Particularly useful for linux and ios where GDXXRW.exe is not compatible, see here: https://forum.gamsworld.org/viewtopic.php?t=10418#p24019

+Required library:
+ - gdxpds
+ - pandas
+ - openpyxl

+<font color='red'>If you find and error in the code, please rise and issue here.</font>